-This new alternative trek to Machu Picchu though the Inca Trail and includes a condor sight tour to watch the Andean birds and hike a mountain trail through breath-taking sceneries of the mountains that surrounds you.
+This new alternative trek to Machu Picchu through the Inca Trail includes a condor sight tour to watch the Andean birds and hike a mountain trail through breath-taking sceneries of the mountains that surrounds you.
 Some condors were soon soaring upwards, coming closer and closer, some gliding only a few meters over our heads.
 An authentic Andean journey to “Savage Mountain”, which is the translation for Salkantay that is attributed to the clouds which hang from the jungle lowlands and encompass the peak.
 At a height of 6271 MAMSL (20573 ft) Nevado Salkantay the tallest summit in the Cordillera and one of the tallest in the Andes, is the starting point for the hike.
 This has become popular with hikers who want a more peaceful, less walked path and includes a visit to the Inca ruins of Machu Picchu.
-For the first 4 days you will be surrounded by glorious landscapes and won’t see many other groups and.
-On the third day you will connect to the Inca Trail and continue towards Machu Picchu where you will be arriving early on the seventh day.
+For the first 4 days, you will be surrounded by glorious landscapes and won’t see many other groups.
+On the third day, you will connect to the Inca Trail and continue towards Machu Picchu where you will be arriving early on the seventh day.
 This hike is just a little more challenging than the Inca Trail.
 Horses are used for the first 4 days to carry food and equipment until you join the Inca Trail where you swap horses for porters (horses are not allowed on the Inca Trail).
 Trek permits are necessary for this tour so it’s important to reserve months in advance

 Condor + Salkantay trail

 Day 01: Cusco - Chonta - Condor Sight - Sayllapata

 Day 03: Salkantay Pampa - Pampacahuarina

 Day 07: Wiñayhuayna - Machu Picchu